 Colorectal cancer tends to grow slowly, over a period of years.
 If cancer begins to form in polyps, or in the cells of the lining, it will grow into the wall of the colon, eventually reaching blood and lymph vessels.
 At this point, it can spread to distant organs causing metastasis.
 Colorectal cancer most commonly spreads to the liver and lungs.
 For complete information on different types of colorectal cancer, check the American Cancer Society.

-- Inflammatory Bowel Disease: Having IBD over a long period of time increases the risk, since chronic inflammation is a known trigger of cancer.
-IDB includes Crohn’s disease and ulcerative colitis.
+Inflammatory Bowel Disease: Having IBD over a long period of time increases the risk, since chronic inflammation is a known trigger of cancer.
+IBD includes Crohn’s disease and ulcerative colitis.

 To catch this disease early, doctors recommend regular screening starting at age 50 for those at average risk, and earlier for people with additional factors that may increase their chances of developing colorectal cancer.
 Colonoscopies are largely credited for the decline in death rates due to colorectal cancer in adults 50 and older.
 However about half the eligible population is not benefiting from this screening due to lack of awareness, limited health care access, or as a result of the perceived discomfort associated with these tests, among other reasons.